barronh/cmaqsatproc/README.md

   * 2-d species like total or tropospheric columns
   * n-d vairables like averaging kernels and scattering weights.
 * convert CMAQ concentrations to L3-like products
-  * apply satellite averaging kernels to CMAQ concentrations
+  * Apply satellite averaging kernels to CMAQ concentrations to make satellite-like CMAQ
-  * create alternative air mass factors
+  * Apply CMAQ to create alternative air mass factors to make CMAQ-like satellite products.

 ## What makes it simple?